a-lipson/math/homework/analysis/336/project/sections/discussion.typ

   #w5 to show.
 ]

+#remark[
+  This proof uses several techniques.
+The key ideas are:
+  #set enum(numbering: "1.", indent: 0em, spacing: 1em)
+  1. Every binary tree is either empty or has exactly two subtrees.
+  2. This recursive structure translates to the equation $F(x) = 1 + x F(x)^2$.
+  3. Solving this quadratic gives us the Catalan numbers.

+  Don't worry if the algebraic details are challenging; focus on understanding the recursive structure!
+]

 #example[
   There are 14 binary trees with 4 vertices: $B_4 = 1 / 5 binom(8, 4) = 14$, find them all.